 2. Make sure your children know you love them.

 Many parents think their children know they are loved.
-Trouble is a lot of adults say their parents never told them they loved them.
-We show our love sometime by the things we do, feeding and caring for family members.
+The trouble is a lot of adults say their parents never told them they loved them.
+We show our love sometimes by the things we do, feeding, and caring for family members.
 Trouble is other people may give you food or tangible things, that doesn’t mean they love you.
 Doing things or buying things just isn’t enough.
 People need to hear those loving words also.

 Let your children know you love them not just for what they do or the successes they have but that you love them even when they are less than perfect.
 Love unconditionally, not just for the good times.

 3. Parents need to be parents and let the child be a child.